Catherine Thomas

 Catherine Thomas (born in 1963) is a Welsh politician and former Labour Welsh Assembly Member for the constituency of Llanelli.
 She narrowly beat Helen Mary Jones of Plaid Cymru at the 2003 Assembly election with a majority of 21.
 Helen Mary Jones defeated her in the 2007 election.
-She was married to the MP for Caerphilly Wayne David.

 Education

 University of Glamorgan (now the University of South Wales) and the University of Wales, Cardiff.

 Professional career

-Former environmental co-ordinator.
 Board member of a housing association and member of Children in Wales.

 Political career

 Aide to Julie Morgan MP, 1997–2003.
 Welsh Assembly Member for the constituency of Llanelli 2003–07.